+- When: mostly in the 2nd and 3rd trimesters of pregnancy

+- Frequency: 30% to 40% of pregnant women

+- Likely causes:

+- Expansion of the uterus puts pressure on the veins near the anus, which makes them swell

+- Constipation can make symptoms worse

-Description Some suggestions When: mostly in the 2nd and 3rd trimesters of pregnancy Frequency: 30% to 40% of pregnant women Likely causes: Expansion of the uterus puts pressure on the veins near the anus, which makes them swell You can take sitz baths If you also are constipated, follow the recommendations on page 144 If you have pain, your pharmacists can suggest a product to provide relief Constipation can make symptoms worse Not feeling better?
-See a doctor or your prenatal care provider
+- You can take sitz baths. - If you also are constipated, follow the recommendations on page 144. - If you have pain, your pharmacists can suggest a product to provide relief.

+Not feeling better?

+• See a doctor or your prenatal care provider